PauFusco/DodgeGunners/README.md

 MenuScene

 ## List of difficulties, comments and bugs
+### Known bugs
+- Build does not take in account the window size, so depending on the proportions you may not see one or both characters as they will be outside the window

 ### Difficulties
-Here is a list of solved bugs
+Here is a list of solved bugs:

 #### Player appearing in incorrect position
 Solved by Júlia.